gvwilson/sdxpy/en/src/builder/index.md

 and CSV doesn't represent nesting gracefully.
 {: .continue}

-We would normally implement all of the methods required by the builder at once, but to make the evolving code easier to follow we will write them them one by one.
+We would normally implement all of the builder's methods at once, but we will instead write them them one by one to make the evolving code easier to follow.
-Let's start by writing a class that loads a configuration file:
+Let's start by defining a class that loads a configuration file:

 [% inc file="config_loader.py" keep="body" %]

-We need to check each rule because YAML is a generic file format that doesn't know anything about the extra requirements of our rules:
+We also need a method to check each rule because YAML is a generic file format that doesn't know anything about the extra requirements of our rules:

 [% inc file="config_loader.py" keep="check" %]